 Around 20 years.

 They can jump up to 10 m.

 Keep up hope

-Even though protective activities should be increased, ring-tailed lemurs already benefit from protective measures in the four reserves where they live on the island of Madagascar.
-The animals are watched over by full-time guards.
-Programs have been launched to increase villagers' awareness of the immense importance of the forest, and the reserves' role in the development of education and tourism.
+Even if conservation actions deserve to be increased, ring-tailed lemurs benefit from protective measures in the four reserves that welcome the species on the island of Madagascar.
+The animals are constantly watched by guards.
+A programme was launched to raise awareness among the villagers of the importance of the forest and the role of the reserves in the development of education and tourism.

-The ring tailed lemur is undoubtedly one of the least threatened lemur species.
-There are more than 100 lemur species in Madagascar, and 46 of these are still little known.
-Did you know, for example, that the smallest primate in the world is part of this species, Madame Berthe's mouse lemur?
-It weighs just 30 grams.
-Did you know that there's a lemur with turquoise eyes, a unique case in non-human primates?
+The ring-tailed lemur is without a doubt one of the least threatened lemur species.
+There are more than 100 species of lemurs in Madagascar.
+46 of them are still little known.
+Did you know that the world's smallest primate is a lemur?
+The Berthe's mouse lemur weighs just 30 grams.
+Did you know that there is a lemur with turquoise eyes, the only case in non-human primates?